missoso/srl-symmetric-routing-irb/README.md

-# SR Linux Asymmetric routing scenario
+# SR Linux Symmetric routing scenario

-Simple baseline setup to play with an asymmetric IRB setup, 4 leafs and only 2 of them used by default to ensure there are enough free nodes to add more clients
+Simple baseline setup to play with an Symmetric IRB setup, 4 leafs and only 2 of them used by default to ensure there are enough free nodes to add more clients

 ---